ga-wdi-lessons/git-intro/readme.md

 ### Conceptual

 - Explain what version control is and why developers use it
-- List the main components of a git repository and how they relate:
+- Understand the components of a git repository
-  - repo, working tree, index (aka staging area), commit
 - Describe what a git remote repository is.
 - Differentiate between git as a tool, and github as a service